cryswerton/words-frequency/README.md

 # words-frequency
-Shows how many times the words appears in a file.
+Shows how many times the words appear in a file.

 ![](images/Screenshot_2.png)